tomheaton/mcjty-website/www/docs/1.20/ep3.md

 Let's first concentrate on the rendering of this block.
 We will use a static json model for this and we want to use datagen.
 So let's look at `TutBlockStates`.
 Basically we add a new `registerProcessor` method.
-That method will first make the base model and then it will make a multi-part model for all the buttons in all their possible states.
+That method will first make the base model, and then it will make a multi-part model for all the buttons in all their possible states.
 The base model is a simple cube with a texture on all sides.
 Using the vanilla multipart system it is possible to make our model conditional.
 That means that all the button models are only added if the corresponding button is pressed.
 This is done